 There is a footpath down from the church, across the field, to the High Street.

 Up Keysoe Road the Baptist Chapel used to stand on the right.
-You can see, beyond the green, there are some tombstones that were part of the chapel grounds.
+You can see, beyond the green, there are some gravestones that were part of the chapel grounds.

-The trip around Riseley now will divide.
-You can turn left or right down the High Street.
+Turning around again, facing the shop, the walk around Riseley now divides.
+You can turn up or down the High Street.